 Auspice displaying Mumps genomes from North America.
 See nextstrain.org/mumps/na

-We are currently working on allowing scientists to author custom narratives which describe the data, and control how the data is visualised as one progresses through the narrative.
+We are currently working on allowing scientists to author custom narratives which describe the data, and control how the data is visualized as one progresses through the narrative.
 See here for more information.

-Auspice can be run locally to visualise datasets.
-See this documentation for how to install and run Auspice locally.
+Auspice can be run locally to visualize datasets.
+See local installation for how to get up and running.

 We are looking to include logins / accounts through nextstrain.org in order to serve private datasets, but this feature is not currently available.